DalSoft/DalSoft.Configuration/README.md

 ## How does it work?

 JsonConfig has a very simple convention it just looks in appSettings keys for the Name of the class you passed as a generic arguement.

-In our example JsonConfig<MyAppConfig> JsonConfig looks for <appSettings><add key="MyAppConfig"... in the config and deserializes config - that's it.
+In our example JsonConfig<MyAppConfig> JsonConfig looks for <appSettings><add key="MyAppConfig"... in the config and deserializes it - that's it.

 ## Flexiablity

 One of the things I like about this apporach is flexiablity.
 You can have just one derived JsonConfig class per solution or one per project it's up to you.
-You can even have multiple JsonConfig keys in the same app.config - because really it's just normal appSettings.
+You can even have multiple JsonConfig keys in the same app.config because it just uses normal appSettings.

 If you went with one derived JsonConfig class per solution one of the awesome features is you only need to add the Json you need.
-From our example above if your project only need the DatabaseConnectionString, thats all you need to add.
+From our example above if your project only needs the DatabaseConnectionString, thats all you need to add.

 This would work fine
 ```xml